Zoobooks magazine for kids!

 Click here to learn more.

-Colonel Daniel Boone (1734-1820) was an American pioneer, soldier, and explorer; he was born near Reading, Pennsylvania.
-Boone founded the first US settlement west of the Appalachian mountains.
+Colonel Daniel Boone (October 22, 1734 - September 26, 1820) was an American pioneer, soldier, and explorer.
+Boone was born in Pennsylvania.
+He founded the first US settlement west of the Appalachian mountains.

 In 1773, Boone brought a group of settlers to Kentucky.
 As they traveled over the Cumberland Gap, Boone's oldest son, James, and five other members of the party were killed by Native Americans.
 The settlers went home to North Carolina immediately; Boone and his family spent the winter in the Clinch River Valley, then returned home.